sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=NWK8JPbD2P0&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed revolves around the Bullish Harami candlestick pattern, which is used to identify potential reversals in a downtrend.
-Here's a concise summary:

-1. **Bullish Harami Pattern**:
-   - **Structure**: Consists of two candles.
+### 1. **Themes**
+- Technical analysis
+- Candlestick patterns
+- Market trends (downtrend)
+- Trading strategies

+---

+### 2. **Pattern Structure: Bullish Harami**
+- **Two-candle pattern**:
-     - The first candle is a large bearish (red) candle with a long body, indicating strong selling pressure.
+  - First candle: Large bearish candle with a long red body (strong selling pressure).
-     - The second candle is a small bullish candle (often a doji), completely engulfed by the first candle, showing market indecision.
+  - Second candle: Small bullish candle (often a doji), completely engulfed by the first candle.

+---

+### 3. **Market Significance**
-   - **Context**: Appears during a downtrend.
+- Appears during a downtrend, suggesting potential reversal.

-2. **Pattern Identification**:
-   - Confirmed in a downtrend with a large bearish candle followed by a small bullish candle within its body.

-3. **Interpretation**:
-   - Suggests a potential reversal as the small bullish candle indicates possible buyer interest and shifting momentum.

-4. **Strategy Rules**:
+- Indicates indecision in the market and possible momentum shift toward bulls.

+---

+### 4. **Indicators Used**
+- 5-day RSI indicator:
-   - Enter a trade when both the Bullish Harami is formed and the 5-day RSI is below 40.
+  - The bullish harami is confirmed when the RSI level is below 40.

+---

+### 5. **Trading Strategy**
+- **Entry rule**: Buy at the close of the second candle if both the bullish harami pattern and RSI condition are met.
-   - Exit after holding for a specified number of days (e.g., 10 trading days).
+- **Exit rule**: Sell after a specified holding period (e.g., 10 trading days).

-5. **Performance**:
+---

+### 6. **Backtest Performance**
-   - Historical backtesting on the S&P 500 showed an average gain per trade of approximately 0.95% when held for 10 days.
+- Tested on the S&P 500 from 1993 to present.
+- Average gain per trade: 0.95% when held for 10 trading days.
-   - Win rate ranges from 55% to 70%, improving with longer holding periods due to rising stock prices over time.
+- Win rate: 55–70%, improving with longer holding periods due to rising stock prices over time.

-6. **Considerations**:
-   - Use with caution, as patterns can provide false signals.
-Combine with other indicators like RSI for better reliability.

-This strategy leverages the Bullish Harami pattern and RSI indicator to capitalize on potential bullish reversals in downtrending markets.
+---

+### 7. **Conclusions**
+- The bullish harami pattern is a useful tool for identifying potential reversals in downtrends.
+- Combining it with the RSI indicator improves reliability.
+- Results are decent but not guaranteed, so it’s best used alongside other tools and strategies.

+---

+### 8. **Additional Information**
+- Encourages viewers to share other candlestick patterns they’d like to learn about in the comments.
+- Invitation to like, subscribe, and engage for more content on similar trading strategies.
 </details>

 <details>